Skip to main content

 The canvas control displays its child controls at specified positions (given as coordinates).

-The position of each child control is defined as two distances between edge the canvas content zone, and the outer edge of the child margin zone.
+The position of each child control is defined as two distances between the edge of the canvas content zone, and the outer edge of the child margin zone.
 For example, this might be the top-left corner of the child to the top-left of canvas, as shown here:

 info